 Assuming that the price discovery mechanism of the market is working and that there will always be firms looking to make money arbitraging away discrepancies, using the number of A's it takes for 1 C and the number of B's it takes for 1 C gives us the relationship.

-This is called a “triangle” since both crosses we are examining share a common element – B. Therefore, we can remove B from the picture, and directly compare A to C based on the amount of A and C it took to get B's…this leaves us with the fair value cross of A/C.
+This is called a triangle since both crosses we are examining share a common element – B. Therefore, we can remove B from the picture, and directly compare A to C based on the amount of A and C it took to get B's.
+This leaves us with the fair value cross of A/C.

-Learn The Math
+Learn The Math Behind the Triangle Principle

 The math is actually pretty good to know, and not complicated – its just division.